mallikharjun9999/streaming-platform-backend/README.md

 2. **Set Base URL Variable**
    - In your collection, go to "Variables" tab
    - Add variable: `baseUrl` with value: `http://localhost:3000` (for local development)
-   - For Replit: Use your repl URL like `https://your-repl-name.username.repl.co`

 3. **Set Authentication Token**
    - Add variable: `authToken` (leave initial value empty)